 Driving in Ireland is a challenge, particularly for American visitors.

 The sad facts are that every year American lives are lost on Irish roads in accidents, no matter how careful they are.
-In the past three months alone, two American tourists died in a car crash in Co.
-Cork on their way to see Blarney Castle with their spouses, and just this week a family of four from Illinois in Ireland for a relative’s funeral tragically died in a tractor-trailer collision on the New Ross road in Co.
+Last year the nation was shocked when two American tourists died in a car crash in Co.
+Cork on their way to see Blarney Castle with their spouses.
+There was also a family of four from Illinois who were in Ireland for a relative’s funeral who tragically died in a tractor-trailer collision on the New Ross road in Co.
 Wexford.

 When it comes to driving in Ireland there are several tips on driving safely people should remember - both visitors and those who live in Ireland alike.